What you've heard about the Middle Ages might be all wrong!

 from the Golf Book by Simon Bening

 We tend to believe that just because they didn't have electricity for refrigerators their food had be rotten.
 But, in fact, their diet was probably fresher and more vitamin-rich than ours.
 Food was grown locally, often right outside the kitchen, and it was eaten the day that it was picked.
 Animals were not slaughtered until needed for a meal, so the meat didn't have time to turn rancid.
 Fish were kept alive in vats until they were cooked.
 If meat needed to be stored, it was smoked, dried, or cured to prevent decay.
-Ice boxes and cold rooms were used in period to store the few items that needed to be kept cold.
+Iceboxes and cold rooms were used in period to store the few items that needed to be kept cold.
 Ice was harvested in winter and kept in cellars packed in straw until needed.
-The ice boxes were made of stone and were quite efficient.
+The iceboxes were made of stone and were quite efficient.
 Cold rooms were designed to keep butter, cheese, and barrels of fruit sweet for months.

 Fast food street vendor

-From a 15th century worodcut
+From a 15th century woodcut

 Grabbing a meal on the run for just a few bucks is not a modern concept, though branding it with logos and bundling toys with a meal is.
 There is evidence as far back as Ancient Pompeii that food vendors set up on corner locations to sell fried foods to busy shoppers and laborers in the city.
-In the Middle Ages, cart vendors set up shop in the markets and sold hot pies, pretzels, and many other foodstuffs to be eaten on the street or taken home.
+In the middle ages, cart vendors set up shop in the markets and sold hot pies, pretzels, and many other foodstuffs to be eaten on the street or taken home.